bobleesj/github-pages-with-docker/_posts/2024-02-26-intro-to-python-package-manager.md

 4. **Bonus:** Can you describe the step-by-step process of using Conda?
 5. **Extra Bonus:** Can you explain the relationship between `Conda` and `pip` by using an analogy?

-If you have found this tutorial useful for your scientific endeavor, please stay tuned for more by following me on [GitHub](https://github.com/bobleesj) or simply reaching out for any questions.
+If you have found this tutorial useful for your scientific endeavor, please stay tuned for more by following me on [GitHub](https://github.com/bobleesj) or simply reaching out for any questions or with suggestions how to make this tutorial better.
 Let's keep learning!

 ## Cheatsheet